-- One mom shared, “To heat up bottles when traveling, you can also ask a gas station or Starbucks/coffee chain for a little bit of hot water in a glass, place your bottle of formula or breastmilk inside the cup, and wait a few minutes for it to heat up.
+- One mom shared one of her on-the-go formula feeding hacks: “To heat up bottles when traveling, you can also ask a gas station or Starbucks/coffee chain for a little bit of hot water in a glass, place your bottle of formula or breastmilk inside the cup, and wait a few minutes for it to heat up.
 No need to carry hot water with you and they normally don’t charge you if you tell them you are heating up a bottle!”
 I have also done this at friends’ houses by microwaving a small amount of water in a coffee mug.

 Whether you’re going to handwash your formula bottles or use a dishwasher, there are accessories that can make the experience easy for you.
 Get a handy drying rack, like this portable rack you can take on the go.
 Make sure you have a bottle brush that also comes with a nipple cleaner.
 If you’re going to use a dishwasher for your bottles, make sure to get a dishwasher basket for nipples and small bottle pieces.